Five (1951 film): Plot

-Eric quickly sows discord among the group.
+The next day, Charles helps Michael with his construction project.
+Michael sees Roseanne bringing food to the injured Eric and remarks that he thinks Eric is exaggerating his condition and that Roseanne should not be running about for him.
+Eric proves to be divisive and quickly sows discord among the group.
 He theorizes that they are somehow immune to the radiation and wants to find and gather together other survivors.
-Michael, however, is skeptical and warns that radiation will be the most concentrated in the cities Eric wants to search.
+Michael, however, is sceptical and warns that radiation will be the most concentrated in the cities Eric wants to search.

-The newcomer later reveals himself to be a racist; he can barely stand living with Charles.
+The newcomer later reveals himself as a racist; he can barely stand living with Charles.
 When Charles objects, he and Eric fight, stopping only when Roseanne goes into labor; she gives birth to a boy, delivered by Michael.
 Afterwards, while the others work to make a better life, Eric goes off by himself.
 Maliciously, he drives their jeep through the group's cultivated field, destroying part of their crops.
 Michael orders Eric to leave, but Eric produces a pistol and announces that he will leave only when he is ready.

 Later one night, Eric tells Roseanne that he is going to the city (Oak Ridge).
 Wanting to discover her husband's fate, Roseanne agrees to go with him, as he had hoped; he insists that she not tell Michael.
 After stealing supplies, Eric is stopped by a suspicious Charles; in the ensuing struggle, he stabs Charles in the back, killing him.

 Once they reach the city, Eric begins looting, while Roseanne goes to her husband's office and then to a nearby hospital's waiting room; there she discovers her husband's remains.
 She wants to return to Michael, but Eric refuses to let her go.
 When they struggle, his shirt is torn open, revealing signs of advanced radiation poisoning.
 In despair, he runs away.

-Rosanne begins the long walk back to the house, but along the way, her baby dies.
+Roseanne begins the long walk back to the house, but along the way, her baby dies.
 Michael, who has been searching for her, eventually finds her.
 After burying her son, they return to the house.
-Michael silently resumes cultivating the soil, and Rosanne joins him.
+Michael silently resumes cultivating the soil, and Roseanne joins him.